rosibeluseda/TacoTour/README.md

 		- Short Jump
 		- Duck/Slide
 		- Power-up: Dash!

-     **Tour**
+  	- **Tour**
-          *Run (Automatically)
+		- Run(Automatically)
-          *Normal Jump
+		- Normal Jump
-          *Walk on Ceiling
+		- Walk on ceiling
-          *Power-up: One extra life while power-up is active
+		- Power-up: One extra life while power-up is active

 * **Changing Mechanics:**
-     *Timer - A timed delay everytime the player changes from one character to another *Free changing - The player changes whenever they want, as long as the changing timer is up.
+	* Timer - A timed delay everytime the player changes from one character to another
+	* Free changing - The player changes whenever they want, as long as the changing timer is up.
-     *If the player changes while the dog is in a small space, the cat will get stuck and the screen will catch up to the player.
+	* If the player changes while the dog is in a small space, the cat will get stuck and the screen will catch up to the player.
-     *If  the player changes while the cat is walking on the ceiling, the dog will fall straight down.
+	* If  the player changes while the cat is walking on the ceiling, the dog will fall straight down.
-     *If the player has any active power-ups and they change, the power-up is deactivated.
+	* If the player has any active power-ups and they change, the power-up is deactivated.